Arnab-Ghosh7/AI-Powered-Skill-Assessment-Personalised-Learning-Plan-Agent/README.md

        └─ /api/chat          — multi-turn assessment loop
                 │
                 ▼
-        Anthropic Claude API
+          LiteLLM Router
-        (claude-sonnet-4-6)
+          (Google Gemini)
 ```

 ### How scoring works

 Each skill gets two questions in conversation.
-Claude scores internally on 1-5:
+The AI scores internally on 1-5:

 | Score | Level | What it means |
 |-------|-------|---------------|